SurenderHarsha/Arakanoid_Genetic_Algorithm/README.md

 Another option can be to put a variable mutation rate as the generations increase, but this may result in the loss of best fit genes.
 Another solution can be to decrease the **control_gap** after a set of generations( Commented in the code).

 Overall, the algorithm performs well.
+Here is a [link](https://www.youtube.com/watch?v=Y21n9ZZDFyQ) to see how the algorithm performs.

  1. Round 1 Completion time: approx 8-10 Hours